alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

         }
     }
 ```
-Make sure to use properly code that has `Autoclosable` if you are using Java 7 or newer version of Java, opening the resource with the try catch with resources capability this way you will not need to close it explicitly.
+Make sure to use proper code that has `Autoclosable` if you are using Java 7 or a newer version of Java, opening the resource with the try-catch with resources capability this way you will not need to close it explicitly.

 ### 3.2.
 A reference to an object is not released

-In this particular case we have an static field that has a reference to an object that is using a lot of memory:
+In this particular case we have a static field that has a reference to an object that is using a lot of memory:

 ```java
 private static final List<Double> list = new ArrayList<>(1000000);